Manuel Azaña: Road to exile

-French frontier

-On February 5, at 6 AM, when it was still dark, Azaña, his wife, his entourage and some state officials departed La Vajol (which would be seized by the Nationalists on February 9), fleeing north to France.
+On 5 February, at 6 AM, when it was still dark, Azaña, his wife, his entourage and some state officials departed La Vajol (which would be seized by the Nationalists on 9 February), fleeing north to France.
 What should have been a drive of a few minutes turned into a slightly longer journey.
 The leading police car broke down and blocked the narrow, winding, mountainous road.
-All the passengers had to leave their cars and proceed on foot, struggling on what proved a slippery, iced surface.
+All the passengers had to leave their cars and proceed on foot, struggling on what proved a slippery, icy surface.
 The party encountered French gendarmes sometime after dawn.

 Last days

 Manuel Azaña's grave in Montauban, France.

 On 3 March, Manuel Azaña resigned as President of the Republic, rather than return to Madrid with the rest of the government.
-Both Nationalist and Republican commentators have condemned this decision as "desertion".
+Both Nationalist and Republican commentators have condemned this decision as an act of "desertion".

-Azaña lived in exile in France for more than a year after the war, eventually being trapped by the invasion of France by Germany and institution of the Vichy regime.
+Azaña lived in exile in France for more than a year after the war, eventually being trapped by the invasion of France by Germany and the institution of the Vichy regime.
 Even then, his safety was ensured due to the intervention of the Mexican government, which had refused to extend diplomatic recognition to Franco's regime (Mexico would not resume relations with Spain until 1977, two years after Franco's death).
 To prevent his arrest and extradition, Azaña was vested with Mexican citizenship and named Honorary Ambassador, thus granting him diplomatic immunity.
-His residence was officially an extension of the Mexican Embassy and therefore under Mexican jurisdiction, and was closely monitored by Mexican military personnel.
+His residence was officially an extension of the Mexican Embassy and therefore benefited from diplomatic immunity, and was closely monitored by Mexican military personnel.

 Azaña died of natural causes on 3 November 1940, in Montauban, France.
 He received the last rites of Catholicism before his death.
 The Vichy authorities refused to allow his coffin to be covered with the Spanish Republican flag.
 The coffin was covered instead with the flag of Mexico.